 For one, there is only one session involved with flooding therapy.
 Methods like systematic desensitization or graded exposure require multiple sessions of the patient “warming up” to their phobia.
 (One session may be looking at a snake.
 The next session will be looking at a snake and visualizing seeing a snake.
 The patient eventually works their way up to being in the same room with a snake or petting it.)
 Flooding therapy is considered time- (and cost-) effective for many.

-Think of exposure therapy like pulling off a Band-Aid.
+Think of exposure therapy as pulling off a Band-Aid.
 Flooding therapy is like pulling the whole bandage off in one motion.
 Other types of exposure therapy may only rip pieces of the Band-Aid off over a longer period of time.

 Cons of Flooding Therapy